DanielPlatnick/neural_net_learning_visualization/README.md

 main.py, utils.py and visualize.py

 #### main.py
-- Define the sequential model.
+- Defines the sequential model.
 - For the two dense layers, we used Relu and Sigmoid activation functions.
-- We used "adam" for the optimization.
+- We used "adam" for optimization.
 - In this file, we generate the datasets.

-#### utils.py
-#### visualyze.py
+#### visualize.py
-- We use pygame library for the visualizatioin.
+- We use pygame library for the visualization.
 - We use TensorFlow.
 - We define the screen width and height to 1000.
 - For each neuron we define it's color, radius and value.